greg-raven/Impeachment-Chronicles/_posts/2022-09-01-the-trump-admin-talked-a-lot-but-took-no-action.md

 ---
-title: 'The Trump admin talked a lot but took no action'
+title: "The Trump admin talked a lot but took no action"
 layout: post
 author:
 - Miguel Cardona